Eriocoma hymenoides

-Eriocoma hymenoides (common names: Indian ricegrass and sand rice grass) is a cool-season, perennial bunchgrass with narrow, rolled leaf blades.
-It is native to western North America east of the Cascades from British Columbia and Alberta south to southern California, northeastern Mexico, and Texas.
+Eriocoma hymenoides (common names: Indian ricegrass and sand rice grass) is a cool-season, perennial bunchgrass.
+It is native to western North America.

 Description

-In the wild, it typically grows 4 to 24 in (10 to 61 cm) tall and 8 to 12 in (20 to 30 cm) wide.
+In the wild, Eriocoma hymenoides typically grows 10 to 61 cm tall and 20 to 30 cm wide.
+It has narrow, rolled leaf blades.

-Habitat
+Distribution and habitat

+Eriocoma hymenoides is native to western North America east of the Cascades from British Columbia and Alberta south to southern California, northeastern Mexico, and Texas.